BlueBrain/nexus/docs/src/main/paradox/docs/fusion/admin.md

 Base is an IRI used as a [curie](https://www.w3.org/TR/2010/NOTE-curie-20101216/) for generating '@id' of this child resources of the project.

 Vocab is an IRI used as a [curie](https://www.w3.org/TR/2010/NOTE-curie-20101216/) prefix for all unqualified predicates in child resources of the project.
-Json object - provides a convenient way to deal with URIs when performing operations on a sub-resource.
+JSON object - provides a convenient way to deal with URIs when performing operations on a sub-resource.
 This field is optional.

 More info can be found @ref:[here](../delta/api/current/admin-projects-api.md#api-mappings) regarding API Mappings.